-- the commission's summary data report that is required under legislative rule; and
+- the commission's summary data report that is required under the legislative rule; and

-- any other document that is classified as public under legislative rule; or
+- any other document that is classified as public under the legislative rule; or

 - Employment records concerning a current or former employee of, or applicant for employment with, a governmental entity that would disclose that individual's home address, home telephone number, social security number, insurance coverage, marital status, or payroll deductions.

 - That part of a record indicating a person's social security number or federal employer identification number if provided under Section 31A-23a-104, 31A-25-202, 31A-26-202, 58-1-301, 58-55-302, 61-1-4, or 61-2f-203;

 - that part of a voter registration record identifying a voter's:

 - social security number, or last four digits of the social security number;